Tendonitis Treatment Perth

 Do you want relief from tendonitis pain?
-Book online and feel better today with expert tendonitis treatment by our experienced physiotherapists who are amongst the highest qualified in the world.
+Book online and feel better with expert tendonitis treatment by our experienced physiotherapists.

 Tendonitis / Tendinopathy is an overuse condition, resulting from unaccustomed bouts of exercise or repetitive loading.
 Tendons, like most parts of our body, react and change their structure based on the forces they are subjected to.
 Therefore, if a tendon is subjected to a gradually increasing load, it becomes stronger.
 However, if a tendon is subject to a force greater than it can tolerate or if the force is repeated too quickly, Tendonitis / Tendinopathy can result.
 The risk of Tendonitis / Tendinopathy increases with age and incorrect technique.

 - Rotator Cuff Tendonitis / Tendinopathy: The rotator cuff muscles are very important stabilising muscles of the shoulder.
 Muscle imbalances and incorrect loading, especially in overhead activities can result in Rotator Cuff Tendonitis / Tendinopathy.
 Sub Acromial Bursitis or Sub Acromial Impingement often co-exists with Rotator Cuff Tendonitis / Tendinopathy, increasing the stress on the tendons.
 Pain, clicking and weakness are common symptoms of Rotator Cuff Tendonitis / Tendinopathy.

 - Achilles Tendonitis / Tendinopathy: The Achilles tendon is prominent in most people, joining the calf muscles to the back of the heel.
 Achilles Tendonitis / Tendinopathy occurs if the Achilles tendon is overloaded with activity such as running and jumping.
 This painful condition is often worse in the morning, with the first few steps of the day being very uncomfortable.